If you just want to read about the gear I used scroll to the bottom of the page.

 16 kilometers of mostly a downhill stumble, and a few deeper than expected river crossings / dashes later and I'm reunited with the others.

 Naked girls at Mt Bogong in winter - seriously

 Some of them are already tending to huge scary looking blisters and others, are to my surprise, acutely preoccupied with ripping their gear off and jumping, completely naked, into the icy cold river in full sight of a young family eating lunch... (sorry guys, no pics were taken of the girls ;)

 Gear I recommend you take during winter for your hike up Mt Bogong:

-1. A good quality Mountaineering tent - I recommend the latest vrersion of the Black Diamond Hilight 2 tent.
+1. A good quality Mountaineering tent for these type of adventures- I recommend the latest version of the Black Diamond Hilight 2 tent.
 Or get the Higlight 3 if there are 2 of you.

 I have used the original Black Diamond Hilight tent (the yellow version) on many Mountaineering trips (proababy about 20) and it has been awesone.

 2. A sleepling bag with minimum 800 down fill.
 DO NOT get a sleeping bag and ignore the comfort rating.
 If you go by the extreme rating you will be extremely unfomfortable.

 I have a a Mountain Hardwear Phantom sleeping bag rated to minus 18C (comfort).